 The course will adopt a style that combines four elements:

 The course will not follow a specific textbook.
-Instead, we will utilize a number of sources such as books, survey, and research papers (listed in the schedule section).
+Instead, we will utilize a number of sources such as books, surveys, and research papers (listed in the schedule section).
 You may also find the following textbooks useful for certain parts of the course:

 Assignments for the course will be theoretical exercises, programming assignments, lab-based assignments, and paper summaries.